similicious/festival-timetable/src/lib/data/about.md

 ## Credits

-The App logo is created by <a href="https://www.flaticon.com/free-icons/disco-ball" target="_blank" title="disco ball icons">Ehtisham Abid - Flaticon</a>.
+The app logo is created by <a href="https://www.flaticon.com/free-icons/disco-ball" target="_blank" title="disco ball icons">Ehtisham Abid - Flaticon</a>.
 Thank you! 💃